dnabil/siamauth/README.md

 user := siamauth.NewUser()
 ```

-After that you can use the methods available for that user :). <a href="https://pkg.go.dev/github.com/dnabil/siamauth" target="_blank">Documentation</a>
+After that you can use the methods available for that user :D (use user.Login() first pls n then u can start web scraping siam). <a href="https://pkg.go.dev/github.com/dnabil/siamauth" target="_blank">Documentation</a> or see this <a target="_blank" href="https://github.com/dnabil/siamauth/blob/main/docs/example/main.go">code example</a>.

 Please note that after logging in, please defer user.Logout() so the session id won't be misused.

-Or if you just need the scraping logic for scraping siam pages, import the <a href="/dnabil/siamauth/tree/main/scrape" target="_blank">siamauth/scrape</a> pkg
+Or if you just need the scraping logic for scraping siam pages (if you have the html pages), use the funcs that starts with Scrape.. like ScrapeAddCourse to scrape /addcourse.php data, etc. Just pass in the html page as io.Reader as the argument.

-\*I am planning on adding more features like getting schedules, study plan (aka KRS), etc.. but still lazy.
 Pull requests are welcome :)